SRON-Earth/Balsa/README.md

 * Using n threads instead of 1 increases the peak memory usage by a factor n.
 Conversely, using fewer threads limits peak memory usage.
 * Training of one tree is always done in one thread.
 Therefore, there is no advantage to using more threads/cores than there are trees to train.
 There is also no harm in over-assigning threads in that case, since the additional threads will never run and/or use a core.

-Using these guidelines, it should be straigithforward to make direct trade-offs between wall clock time and peak memory usage, without affecting classifier quality.
+Using these guidelines, it should be straightforward to make direct trade-offs between wall clock time and peak memory usage, without affecting classifier quality.

 There are other optimization considerations that *might* impact classifier performance: